raljoach/CurrencyConverter/README.md

 Features:
 ----------
-* Caching - internal caching of external API calls has been implemented
+* Caching - internal caching of external Exchange API calls has been implemented

 Prerequisites:
 --------------